sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors.md

 ## Standard Errors

-There are a set of errors that can occur in any request to horizon which we call **standard errors**.
+There are a set of errors that can occur in any request to orbit which we call **standard errors**.
 These errors are:

 - [Server Error](../reference/errors/server-error.md)